Bialose/Bialose.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Ejike Emmanuel - Data Analysis & Cloud Engineering Portfolio

 Welcome!
 This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

 ## About This Portfolio Template

 This portfolio is designed to demonstrate skills in:
+- Connecting diverse data source via REST APIs or cloud-native connectors
 - Data visualization and storytelling
+- Data pipeline using real-time sreaming with Kafka/Kinesis
+- Cost management using complex optimization strategies
-- Data modeling and analysis
+- Data analysis
 - Creating interactive, professional dashboards
 - Transforming complex data into actionable insights